dqromney/markups/projects/training/amazon/aws/aws.md

           with just enough features to satisfy a customer's requirements at initial adoption, and leaves room for feedback as you get more complex.
 PoC -> MVP (Production-Level)
     - Data Lakes - A large storage repository that holds data in their original format prior to being parsed and analyzed.
 Examples are: Hadoop which is designed to hold huge amounts of data.
+    - AWS Regions
+        - Separate, isolated geographic areas that contain available zones.
+    - AWS Availability Regions
+        - A Region designed to be isolated from the other AWS Regions.
+This design achieves the greatest possible fault tolerance and stability.
+You can think of AWS regions as fairly independent collections of data centers within a specific geographic area.
+An AWS region, thereby, can be thought of as a collection of availability zones.
+    - AWS Availability Zones
+        - A good way to think about availability zones is to consider an AZ as equivalent to a data center.
+          Isolated locations within a geographical region, containing one or more data centers.